Sigmund Freud’s famous case of “Dora” (ps.) has received much

 Freud speculated that Dora masturbated as a child, despite Dora’s unswerving

 insistence that she could not remember it.
 Nevertheless, it became, for Freud,

 an established fact.
 Freud approached this young girl with sex talk,

 explaining to her that she wanted him to kiss her (cf. Bernheimer & Kahane, p.
 260).

 I want to show that it would have been possible to succeed where Freud failed.
 To make sense of dream images one must avoid Freud’s technique of projecting ‘latent content’ onto the dream images.
 Instead one must keep to the images.
 What you see is what you get.
 It is necessary to investigate the image context with the aid of the patient.
-In the following I propose an alternative understanding of the dreams, although my interpretations will be somewhat sketchy.
+In the following I sketch an alternative understanding of the dreams.
 Here are the two dreams: